Cyrodwd/Cyrodwd/README.md

   * Day of Defeat: Source
   * AssaultCube (not so much anymore)
   * Garry's Mod
 * I like foxes, wolves, dogs and cats.
-By the way, it's not that I'm Edgy, I just like them. 😐
+I don't know, I just like them. 😐
-* I like to learn, although not with everything, I like to learn the use of tools, history, geopolitics, programming, Gentoo, etc
+* I like to learn, although not with everything, I like to learn the use of tools, history, geopolitics, programming, UNIX/Linux commands, etc